 Most of the time, fine particulate pollution levels in Yolo-Solano are in the healthy range.
 However, there are typically several days a year in which air quality is considered unhealthy for sensitive groups due to increased particulate pollution.
-In 2013, there were five days in which local air quality was unhealthy for sensitive groups because of particulate pollution.
-Four of those days were in the winter, and one was during a statewide wildfire episode.

 Regional air quality plans contain inventories of current and projected emissions from all relevant sources as well as proposed control measures intended to reduce these emissions in order to achieve healthy air quality levels.
 These control measures typically come in the form of new rules or revisions to acceptable emission limits for stationary sources.

 In order to show attainment of the 24-hour fine particulate standard, an area must demonstrate that it has met the standard during three consecutive years.
 The Sacramento region was able to show that the standard had been achieved during the 2009-2011 period.
 The Yolo-Solano AQMD and the other air districts of the region subsequently prepared a PM2.5 maintenance plan and redesignation request.
 The plan was submitted to ARB, but before it could be forwarded to EPA, there were some PM2.5 exceedances in late 2012.